dannywarren/AutoHotkey-Midi/README.md

 * Midi output event support
 * Midi device selection in autohotkey menu
 * Midi reinit on device change
-* More label jumps based on data and not just event status (like "MidiNoteOnA5" etc)
 * Object scoped callbacks (most likely not possible with pure autothotkey)